" sharing knowledge"

 If the museum wants to share history with its public, then sharing knowledge is the mission of the Research Centre.
 The Centre is the museum's memory where the collections are studied, made accessible and made available to the public.

 But in addition to being a buyer, the public is also a supplier of knowledge.
 Together with the public, the Centre wants to pursue science, collect, clean up, refine, update, or rediscover.
 Its own historical research is combined with family histories and local history, and enriched by chance encounters.

-The Research Centre will be open again from Tuesday 2 June.
+The Research Centre will be open by appointment from Tuesday 5 January 2021 onwards.
 In order to guarantee security in the reading room, we ask you to announce your visit.
 When you come, please also take into account the measures in force.